tq-systems/meta-tq/doc/README.TQMa8XxS.md

 * USB
   * Port USB3 (X3 on MB-SMARC-2) is host only.
 Do only use a matching adapter on MB-SMARC-2
+  * U-Boot: USB 3.0 port does not initialize USB 2.0 subsystem after USB reset
+  * Linux: overcurrent with some USB Sticks on MB-SMARC-2
 * FlexSPI
   * erase of ranges >= 16 MB fails under linux
+* UUU compatible bootstream is not built by default (yocto recipe limitation)
+* Suspend / Wakeup
+  * RTC Alarm IRQ via GPIO leads to system stall during resume

 ## Artifacts